top of page

 Enlightened, but to a point:

 In many Jewish households, as Selwyn Leibowitz corroborates, political debate was popular.
-In the Kombie, on the way to auctions our father Isaac used to rib the Boere.
+In the Kombie, on the way to auctions our father, Isaac, used to rib the Boere.
 He had a tried and tested formula.
 He would assume the Progressive (PFP) position and challenge the Nats (Nationalists) in the car.
 Once they set out their verligte (liberal) arguments, the hard-line (KP and HNP) supporters would weigh in.
 He then sat back, as the two sides virulently argued.
 Little additional needling was required till we reached our destination.

 Politically, Jews were, in the main, supporters of the old United Party (UP) and in a Vryburg context verlig.
 Later, the NP was presumably the default.
-All those who responded to a recent questionnaire on social issues noted that one’s parents recognized that system of Apartheid was unjust and unsustainable and made this clear within the confines of the home.
+All those who responded to a questionnaire on social issues noted that one’s parents recognized that system of Apartheid was unjust and unsustainable and made this clear within the confines of the home.
 That said, Vryburg Jewry did not produce a Joe Slovo or a Dennis Goldberg.
 The closest we came was the Lazarus family, whose aunt Ruth Lazarus was in exile in Paris.
 Ruth Lazarus worked at UNESCO and was in touch with Ruth First.
 Ruth Lazarus also corresponded with Shirley Graham Du Bois.
 Click here to see the letter.
 This meant that that Norman and Kit Lazarus were under surveillance in the early 1960's.
 Steven Scheckter recounts that Max Cohen was questioned during World War Two over this socialist's leanings.

 In later years Max and Rhita Muskat, who were quite involved in the United Party (UP).
 The party was long redundant when I was growing up and its remnants led by the charismatic Frederick Van Zyl Slabbert had few followers in the Bechuanaland.